NesBet/alx-files_manager/README.md

 The objective is to build a simple platform for uploading and viewing files:
 ##
     User authentication via a token
-    List all files
+    List all the files
     Upload a new file
-    Change permission of a file
+    Change permissions of a file
     View a file
     Generate thumbnails for images
 ##